IBM-Cloud/secure-file-storage/README.md

 [![Create toolchain](https://cloud.ibm.com/devops/graphics/create_toolchain_button.png)](https://cloud.ibm.com/devops/setup/deploy/?repository=https%3A//github.com/IBM-Cloud/secure-file-storage&env_id=ibm:yp:us-south&type=classic)

+The toolchain will begin building automatically.
+Open the toolchain to see progress.

 ### Or else tekton

 Tekton pipelines are available in preview.
 If you are risk averse use classic above.

 [![Create toolchain](https://cloud.ibm.com/devops/graphics/create_toolchain_button.png)](https://cloud.ibm.com/devops/setup/deploy/?repository=https%3A//github.com/IBM-Cloud/secure-file-storage&env_id=ibm:yp:us-south&type=tekton)

+The toolchain will need to be started manually.
+Open the toolchain and choose the Run Pipeline drop down.
+Click first on BUILD and then DEPLOY.

+### Continue

 Once the toolchain has completed, the application will be available at `https://secure-file-storage.<your-cluster-ingress-domain>`.